pingidentity/pingone-openapi-specifications/specification/3.1/api/README.md

 # PingOne API Specifications - `api` subdomain

 This directory contains OpenAPI 3.1 specification files organized in different formats for the `api` subdomain.
+The specification variants describe the same APIs with the same information, but are arranged differently, or optimised, for different use cases.

 ## Structure